 It’s time to drain and rinse your peppers/onions.
 It’s ok if they are a little wet, but you don’t want any extra water in the bottom of your bowl.
 One at a time, you are going to take your jars out of the boiling canner and fill it with the pepper and onion mixture.
 Squish those babies down; don’t be afraid to really pack them in there.
 If you leave too much space, after canning them, you will have a ton of liquid on the bottom of your jar.
 It will still be perfectly safe to eat, and really yummy, but it just doesn’t look as good as a full jar sitting on your shelf.

 Next, you are going to use your jar funnel, and ladle your liquid into the jar with the peppers and onions.
 Make sure to leave ¼ headspace at the top.
 At this point, I always take a clean washcloth, dampen it with hot water and wipe the ring of the jar off, just to make sure that there isn’t a spec of anything that will cause my jar not to seal.
-Take a ring and a lid from your simmering water, tighten on your jar and return this full jar to the canner.
+Add a ring and tighten on your jar and return this full jar to the canner.
 Repeat with the rest of your jars.
 Process for 10 minutes, making sure to adjust for altitude if needed.
 Add 5 minutes for every 1000 feet above sea level.

 Once your processing time is complete, using your jar lifter to lifter your hot jars from the canner, placing them onto a towel on your counter.
 Let the jars sit for 24 hours before washing, removing the rings and setting in your pantry.
 Don’t forget to admire your handy work.